Free NHS Health Check for patients aged 40-74 years at Sutton Park Surgery

 This year’s Practice Questionnaire was devised for the 2nd year by the members of our Patient Participation Group.
 The questions and results and actions from last year’s survey were discussed, reviewed, and updated where appropriate.
 Additional questions regarding services were agreed and included.

 Questionnaires were distributed by clinical staff over a two week period covering the end of January and the beginning of February 2013.
 The results were then collated and verified independently by several members of the PPG and discussed at our meeting on 25th February 2013 and an action plan agreed by all members.

 Three Sutton Practices, namely Manor Practice, Vesey Practice and Sutton Park Surgery, have joined together as a collaborative to deliver Birmingham Cross City Clinical Commissioning Group's Ace Excellence Programme.

 For more information, please read the attached Team Briefings.

 When a patient fails to attend a booked GP or nurse appointment (routine or urgent) this is called a DNA (“did not attend”).
 The practice regularly audits the level of DNAs.

-Over the four week period 11th June to 11th July, 66 patients failed to attend their booked appointments which is equivalent to 11 hours of GP and nurse time that could have been made available to other patients.
+During the month of February 2015, 113 patients failed to attend their booked appointments which is equivalent to 18 hours of GP and Nurse time that could have been made available to other patients.

 This may be one of the reasons why you may have had to wait longer to book an appointment.
 We ask patients to please get in touch with the surgery as soon as possible if you find that you no longer need your appointment.